Bird on the Wing

 — Participant, HMP Wealstun

-‘Bird on the Wing’ is imagine if’s flagship intervention for prisoners due for release, which uses evidence-led theatre techniques to address several risk factors for criminal behaviour, including interpersonal skills, communication skills, employability and personal narratives.
+‘Bird on the Wing’ is imagine if’s flagship intervention for prisoners due for release, which uses evidence led theatre techniques to address several risk factors for criminal behaviour, including interpersonal skills, communication skills, employability and personal narratives.

-Delivered by a professional theatre company, ‘Bird on the Wing’ is an intervention which gets people ready for release and the working world.
+Delivered by a professional theatre company, ‘Bird on the Wing’ is an intervention which gets prisoners ready for release and the working world.
 Participation in drama develops self-esteem, pro-social attitudes and motivation for work.
 Prisoners work with imagine if to devise a short performance after an intensive programme of theatre and employability skills workshops.
 ‘Bird on the Wing’ showcases the skills prisoners have developed directly to local and national employers, recruitment agencies and support services. imagine if also offers long-term support for ‘Bird on the Wing’ Graduates to engage with the arts and work towards employment goals upon release.

 imagine if’s practitioners are trained theatre professionals with extensive experience in delivering theatre-based provision in community settings, specialising in work with hard to reach communities.
 We combine our knowledge of the criminal justice system, associated services (i.e. housing services, Jobcentre Plus and third sector support organisations) and experience of working with employability skills through drama.